List of characters in Dark: Franziska Doppler

-Franziska Doppler (portrayed by Gina Alice Stiebitz) is the daughter of Charlotte and Peter Doppler.
+Franziska Doppler (portrayed by Gina Alice Stiebitz) is the oldest daughter of Charlotte and Peter Doppler.
+She is in a relationship with Magnus Nielsen.

 Peter Doppler

 Peter Doppler (portrayed by Stephan Kampwirth) is the husband of Charlotte Doppler, father of Elisabeth and Franziska Doppler and the son of Helge Doppler.
+A trained therapist, he consoles Jonas after his father commits suicide.

 Helge Doppler

 Helge Doppler (portrayed by Hermann Beyer and Peter Schneider) is the father of Peter Doppler.
 In 1953, at the age of 9, Helge is attacked by Ulrich Nielsen who tries to murder Helge after believing his older self to be responsible for the disappearance of Ulrich's son Mikkel.
 This attempted murder is unsuccessful, however, and Helge is just left with a scar on his face.
 After the attack, Helge awakes inside the bunker where he is transported through a wormhole to 1986.
-Here, Helge is taken under Noah's wing and manipulated into being his henchman, a role Helge would maintain for the next 40+ years.
+Here, Helge is taken under Noah's wing and manipulated into being his henchman, a role Helge would maintain over several decades.
 Over this time, Helge and Noah are responsible for the murder and disappearances of multiple children.
-In the present day, Helge has dementia, however he is still aware of his crimes and believes that he is able to travel back in time and change his acts.
-He attempts to do this by travelling back in time to 1986 and causing a car crash between himself and his younger self.
-This is unsuccessful in stopping young Helge as only old Helge is killed by the crash.
+In 2019, the elderly Helge is assumed to have gone senile, however he is still aware of his crimes and believes that he is able to travel back in time and change his acts.
+He attempts to do this by travelling back in time to 1986 and causing a car crash between himself and his younger self, though this is unsuccessful as only the older version of Helge is killed in the crash.

 Elisabeth Doppler

-Elisabeth Doppler (portrayed by Carlotta von Falkenhayn) is the daughter of Charlotte and Peter Doppler and the sister of Franziska Doppler.
-She is deaf.
+Elisabeth Doppler (portrayed by Carlotta von Falkenhayn) is the deaf youngest daughter of Charlotte and Peter Doppler and the sister of Franziska Doppler.
 Following the apocalypse of 2020, Elisabeth marries Hanno Tauber, a.k.a.
-Noah, and in 2041 she gives birth to her own mother, Charlotte, who is then abducted by an older version of herself and Charlotte, and taken back in time to 1971.
+Noah, and unknowingly gives birth to her own mother, Charlotte, who is then abducted by an older version of herself and Charlotte, and taken back in time to 1971.